Regression adjustment in completely randomized experiments with a diverging number of covariates: Additional Numerical Experiments

-The case with $N(0, 1)$ entries exhibits almost the same qualitative pattern; see Fig. \ref{fig::simulation_normal_01} and Fig. \ref{fig::simulation_normal_02}.
-However, for the case with $t(1)$ entries, the bias reduction is less effective and none of the variance estimates, including HC3 estimate, is able to protect against undercoverage when $p > n^{1/2}$; see Fig. \ref{fig::simulation_t1_01} and Fig. \ref{fig::simulation_t1_02}.
+But for completeness we plot the results in main text again for easy comparison.
+For all cases, we plotted the results with covariate trimming as well.
+The case with $N(0, 1)$ entries exhibits almost the same qualitative pattern; see Figure \ref{fig::simulation_normal_01} - Figure \ref{fig::simulation_normal_02}.
+However, for the case with $t(1)$ entries, the bias reduction is less effective and none of the variance estimates, including the HC3 estimate, is able to protect against undercoverage when $p > n^{1/2}$; see Figure \ref{fig::simulation_t1_01} - Figure \ref{fig::simulation_t1_02}.
+Nonetheless, for all challenging cases, covariate trimming drastically improves the coverage rate in all cases.